Check the undergraduate catalog for further details. See the Class Schedule for courses currently offered.

 Advanced German Studies I

 This advanced German Studies course further develops language skills (listening, speaking, reading, and writing) in various modes of communication (interpersonal, presentational and interpretive).
 Intercultural competency and practical applications in a global context are emphasized and expanded.
 Expository writing and a final project are required.
+Includes a virtual semester-long weekly conversation tandem with a student from Germany.
 Counts as GEP requirement Global Cultures (C) credit.
 First course for students with level 5 from high school.

 GERM 302 – 3 credits (offered in Spring)